 Read more →The Friction Doctrine: Why the Companies That Get AI Right Will Deliberately Keep Some Things Hard

-Hinton, Emergence World, broken second brains, cognitive erosion research - five arguments describing the same mechanism.
+Hinton, Emergence World, broken second brains, cognitive erosion research, five arguments describing the same mechanism.
 Intelligence requires friction to maintain itself.
 Here is what that means for how you build.

 Read more →What AI Agents Forget: The Six-Layer Memory Stack That Keeps Them Coherent

-Most agentic AI implementations only handle working memory - what's in the context window right now.
+Most agentic AI implementations only handle working memory, what's in the context window right now.
 The Emergence World experiment ran agents for 15 days straight.
 Here's the memory architecture that kept them coherent.

 Read more →The Abstraction Illusion: Why AI Slop Is a Management Problem in Disguise

 AI slop isn't a technology failure.
-It's a symptom of OKR misalignment, leadership pressure for speed, and a fundamental misunderstanding of what prompting actually is.
+It's a symptom of OKR misalignment, leadership pressure for speed, and a fundamental misunderstanding of what prompting is.
 Here's the real diagnosis.

 Read more →The Compliance Trap: Why Regulated Industries Keep Getting AI Wrong

 Healthcare, finance, and insurance organizations are overindexing on two things that feel like solutions but aren't: domain expertise and vendor platforms.
-Here is what actually determines whether enterprise AI works in regulated environments.
+Here is what determines whether enterprise AI works in regulated environments.

 Read more →The Token Trap: Why Your AI Adoption Metrics Are Measuring the Wrong Thing

 Counting tokens to measure AI adoption is like measuring software quality by lines of code.
 Counting outcomes is too slow and too late.
-Here is what actually works.
+Here is what works.

 Read more →What No Benchmark Can Measure: 15 Days of Autonomous AI Agents in the Wild

 Benchmarks test isolated capabilities.
-Season 1 of Emergence World ran five AI societies for 15 days each - and what collapsed and what survived tells you more about production AI than any leaderboard.
+Season 1 of Emergence World ran five AI societies for 15 days each, and what collapsed and what survived tells you more about production AI than any leaderboard.

 Read more →You Ingested All Your Documents.
 That's Maybe 20% of What Your AI Needs to Know.